WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

    cryptographically verifiable, append-only repository, as per Use Case 1.
 2. Tisha and other users can "bootstrap" some limited reputability by having friends issue "letters of reference" on her behalf.
-These could be as simple as ratings or they could actual letters, submitted to the repository attached to their accounts.
+These could be as simple as ratings or they could be actual letters, submitted to the repository attached to their accounts.
 3. When Tisha arranges a short-term contract between herself and a relative stranger, she invites them to submit proof of the contract and its result,